Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Eden Organic Sesame Oil, Unrefined, Extra Virgin, Traditionally Pressed, 16 fl oz Glass Bottle

-This extra virgin unrefined, cold-pressed, organic sesame oil has a mild sesame taste that is great for all kinds of East Asian cooking.
-As it is raw sesame oil, not a toasted sesame oil, it has a high smoke point for you to fry, stir-fry, and cook with.
-Also because this is an unrefined, cold-pressed, extra virgin sesame oil from the first pressing, it has the most amount of nutrients.
-If you are like me who is always looking for ways to add more nutrients, this is a great oil to get.
+As it is raw sesame oil, not toasted sesame oil, it has a high smoke point for you to fry, stir-fry, and cook with.
+Also, because this is an unrefined, cold-pressed, extra virgin sesame oil from the first pressing, it has the most nutrients.
+If you are like me and are always looking for ways to add more nutrients, this is a great oil to get.

 Best Sesame Oil for You